mediacloud/web-search/doc/management-commands.md

 ### To run Alert System
 * `python mcweb/manage.py source-alert-system ` in production terminal
-- will print "Running source alert system" when command has been successfully run
+- will print "Schedule the source alert system to run" when command has been successfully run
 - the underlying command is a django background task (status can be seen in your profile)
   - background tasks on production are automatically run by a worker
   - currently task is manually assigned to `Evan-Leon`, can be reassigned in mcweb/backend/sources/tasks.py `run_alert_system`